Neuronal ceroid lipofuscinoses (NCL)

 - Tissue biopsy

-For information and support, see the Batten Disease Support and Research Association at
+- Batten Disease Support and Research Association --

 The younger the person is when the disease appears, the greater the risk for disability and early death.
 Those who develop the disease early can have vision problems that progress to blindness and problems with mental function that get worse.
 If the disease starts in the first year of life, death by age 10 is likely.